-Futura is afford through churches.
-Susan Craver and Marly Burton launched this program in 2017 within a church’s English as a Second Language (ESOL) program to help immigrants understand job search in the United States.
+Futura is offered in churches.
+Susan Erickson and Marla Burton launched this program in 2017 within a church’s English as a Second Language (ESOL) program to help immigrants understand job search in the United States.
 In 15 class sessions, students receive job search skills training: writing a resume, master application, reference sheet, cover letters, answers to standard interview questions, practice interviews, internet job search, and information about other resources in the community.
 Information interviews are arranged with contacts in an appropriate field for each student.
 At the end of the program students have a comprehensive, personalized Job Search Methods Manual to serve them as they look for a job or a promotion.

 The main contribution of the training is giving students a safe place to process their experiences and build new relationships.
 Pillars of the program are:

 - Learning Community.
 A community of learners is carefully created.
 The new friendships and multi-cultural understanding among the students can be a lasting gift to them.